ionutbalosin/faster-jvm-start-up-techniques/aot-graalvm-native-image/README.md

 # Ahead-of-Time (AOT) with GraalVM native-image

-The demo is based on [spring-native](https://github.com/spring-projects-experimental/spring-native) project.
+The demo is based on [spring-native](https://github.com/spring-projects-experimental/spring-native) project

 >Make sure the [GraalVM native-image](https://www.graalvm.org/downloads/) is properly configured